 New Brunswick has also experienced an unprecedented drop in crime with the number of crimes cut in half.
 Mayor Cahill has increased the size of the New Brunswick Police Department and increased the scope of its mission by instituting programs such as DARE, GREAT, Crime Watch, National Night Out, Anti-Crime Unit, bicycle patrols, and marine patrol unit.
 The New Brunswick Police Department has also achieved accreditation and adheres to the best policies and practices in the nation.

-Mayor Cahill has supported the preservation of open space and the development of new parks and recreational facilities for all ages such as the Youth Sports Complex, Alice Jennings Archibald Park, Raritan River Conservation Area, Hub Teen Center and an the expansion of the New Brunswick Senior Citizen Resource Center.
+Mayor Cahill has supported the preservation of open space and the development of new parks and recreational facilities for all ages such as Recreation Park, the Youth Sports Complex, Alice Jennings Archibald Park, the Raritan River Conservation Area, the HUB Teen Center and an the expansion of the New Brunswick Senior Citizen Resource Center.
 New Brunswick has also expanded its after-school programming in all its elementary schools.
 Mayor Cahill received the Community Leadership Award in 2006 from the New Jersey School Aged Care Coalition for his strong support of after-school programs.

-Earlier this year, working with the School Development Authority and the City’s Board of Education and Superintendent of Schools, Richard Kaplan, Mayor Cahill opened the doors of a new 101,000 sq. foot Redshaw Elementary School and secured funding for a 60,000 sq. foot addition plus renovations to the Paul Robeson Community School.
+In 2015, working with the School Development Authority and the City’s Board of Education and then-Superintendent of Schools, Richard Kaplan, Mayor Cahill opened the doors of the new 101,000 sq. foot A.C.
+Redshaw Elementary School and secured funding for an addition plus renovations to the Paul Robeson Community School for the Arts.
 Mayor Cahill was also instrumental in the opening of both the Greater Brunswick Charter School and the New Brunswick Health Sciences Technologies High School, the only school in New Jersey with a focus on training students for careers in the healthcare industry or to pursue an advanced degree in medical fields of study.

 Mayor Cahill is a lifelong resident of New Brunswick.
 He was educated at St. Peter’s Elementary and High Schools and earned an Associates Degree from Middlesex County College.
 He went on to obtain a Bachelor of Science Degree in Law Justice from Glassboro State College (now Rowan University) and a Masters Degree in Criminal Justice from Rutgers University.
 He obtained his Juris Doctorate from Seton Hall School of Law.